Purukogi/assignements_poei_m2i/README.md

 All three of these applications shared a SQL Server database.
 The scripts folder contains the scripts we used to create and populate it.

-You'll find in the project folder a document detailing the making of the project (in French).
+You'll find in the project folder a document detailing the making of the project (in French), as well as the slides I used for the oral exam at the end of the classes.